 Boolean operators allow you to perform logical operations on Boolean values or expressions that return Boolean values.

-if both operands are True
+and)The and operator returns True if both operands are True.

-Truth Table for and
+Truth Table for and:

 Operand A |